scie1006-2023/comp/workshop2.md

       ![](images/mongodb-charts-select.png)

-   4. You will need to select your database and collection as data source for the chart.
-Please select the `database` database and the `sensors` collection as data source for the chart.
+   4. You will need to select your database and then the collection as the data source for the chart.
+Please select the `database` and then `sensors` collection as the data source for the chart.

       ![](images/mongodb-charts-source.png)
       <div style="page-break-after: always;"></div>